PostHog/posthog.com/contents/tutorials/bounce-rate.md

   - web analytics
 ---

-Bounce rate is the percentage of users who leave a page immediately after visiting.
+Bounce rate is the percentage of users who visit a page and then leave without taking any further actions.
 It is a popular marketing metric showing the relevance and engagement of content for site visitors.
 This tutorial shows you how to calculate bounce rate in PostHog.

 To get started, you need to install PostHog's [web snippet](/docs/getting-started/install?tab=snippet) or [JavaScript SDK](/docs/libraries/js).
 Then ensure the following settings are enabled in your project settings: